 The final came down to the overwhelming favourite Italian, ‘Ettotio97’ taking on Brazilian ‘GuiFera’ and saw two teenage boys battle for a title and riches that would be beyond the imaginations of most others their age.

-Against the odds, the Brazilian took the trophy and with it a first prize of $200,000.
+Against the odds, the Brazilian took the trophy and with it the first prize of $200,000.
 Before you feel too downhearted for the runner up, the Italian pocketed the not insubstantial sum of $100,000.

 Not bad for a day’s work!

-To put it into even greater perspective 25 years ago the average footballer’s salary was half that $200,000 first prize and less than 5 years ago Konami were not even running a competition.
+To put it into even greater perspective 25 years ago the average footballer’s salary was half that $200,000 first prize and less than 5 years ago Konami was not even running a competition.
 The pace of change and the continued rise of E-Sports is transforming everything.

 We all love our heroes, none more so than young gamers.
 Supporting a club is now part of something much bigger and following a team is no longer a linear, experience.